 How much Vatican museum tickets cost?

 You may just want to see the Vatican Museum and nothing else.
-However, you can also choose from many different kinds of tours guiding you around the Vatican with priority entry.
+However, there are also specific parts of the Vatican opened only for group tours, such as:

 Vatican museum tickets & tours